desyqml/Pauli-Propagator/README.md

 ## Features

 - **Circuit Definition**: Use PennyLane to define quantum circuits with an arbitrary number of qubits and layers.
-- **Pauli Propagation**: Efficiently propagate Pauli operators through the circuits to analyze dependencies and transformations.
+- **Pauli Propagation**: Efficiently propagate Pauli operators through the circuits to analyze the functional dependency of the output given the parameters.
-- **SymPy Integration**: Symbolic representation and manipulation of circuit expressions using SymPy.
+> This project currently only supports the following gates: Pauli rotations, Hadamard, CNOT and CZ.
+Other gates need to be implemented.
-- **Visualization**: Generate visual representations of circuits to better understand the transformations.
+- **SymPy Integration**: Symbolic representation of the circuit as a function of the parameters

 ## Installation